-In a practical way that reflects known universal physical laws, this journey fuels and drives and organizes our planet, our sun, our galaxy, every leaf, every blade of grass, every human being -- every breath they take, food they eat, thing they build, or life they bring into the world.
+In a practical way that reflects known universal physical laws, this journey fuels and drives and organizes our planet, our sun, our galaxy, every green leaf, every blade of grass, every human being -- every breath they take, food they eat, thing they build, or life they bring into the world.

 Carl Sagan famously said "We are stardust," but we are more than the materials of the universe: we are expressions of its journey.
 Our lives contribute to the journey of the universe by dissipating thermal energy to maintain our very-far-from-equilibrium systems.
 We do this, first and foremost, by capturing and transforming energy from our environment: by eating.
+We are open systems.

 The ultimate origin of this property of our universe -- dissipation of energy through the emergence and persistence of far-from-equilibrium complexity -- is unknown.
 Conditions that set complexity into motion -- small densities and irregularities in the early universe -- are not understood.